notwintermute/wordlegameANDsolver/README.md

 # wordlegameANDsolver
-working wordle game with solver ai thing
+working wordle game with solver ai thing made in python

 The wordle game works (picks a random word from the ny times list of possible answers)
 The ai is incredibly slow and unoptimized (and my code is ugly and unruly)